Table of Contents

 - Extensions – $19.99 per month per user

-Both companies pack a ton of features which are essential for any business to stay up to date and ensure quality service and communication with their clientele.
+In our comparison of RingCentral vs 8×8 we found that both companies pack a ton of features which are essential for any business to stay up to date and ensure quality service and communication with their clientele.
 Both have a very similar set of features which put each of these products on par and makes the two companies direct business VoIP competitors, competing in the exact same niche.
 Their prices plus awesome features, top notch customer service, and high quality phone service establishes each them as two of leading names in the small business VoIP providers industry.

 Both RingCentral and 8×8 have mobile integration features with iOS and Android support by simply doing a quick download of their respective apps but RingCentral takes the cake here as it also supports blackberry phones, thus increasing the options available to their customers.